 How long do we keep your personal information?

-- Photographs taken at events or outings, which are held for more or less permanently.
+- Photographs taken at events or outings, which are held more or less permanently.
 Should you wish for these to be deleted, please contact us.

 Your rights in relation to personal information